neondatabase/website/content/docs/guides/sequelize.md

 ### Initialize a new project

 1. Log in to the Neon console and navigate to the [Projects](https://console.neon.tech/app/projects) section.
-2. Choose and existing project or click the `New Project` button to create a new one.
+2. Select an existing project or click the `New Project` button to create a new one.

 ### Retrieve your Neon database connection string